Tag Archives: Connecticut

 Photo Restoration 1960s

 I’ve finally removed hundreds of old photos from nearly a dozen “magnetic” glue photo albums.
 Not quite acid free.
-My Mother thought she was doing a good thing in the 1980′s by organizing and putting them into alums, when in actuality they would have been better off in the desk drawer in the original envelopes.
+My Mother thought she was doing a good thing in the 1980’s by organizing and putting them into albums, when in actuality they would have been better off in the desk drawer in the original envelopes.

 At first glance the photos look to be in pretty good shape, but it only takes one scan and a white correction on levels to see how far these photos have faded.
+I am using Photoshop to adjust the color and white balance to bring back the vibrancy.
+The white border is the perfect point to select in either layer curves or adjustment levels.

 Day 297-298: Honoring my Dad on Veterans Day